-Received prior intra-thoracic radiation therapy that would overlap with the current lung cancer.
+Prior thoracic radiation therapy that would overlap with the lung cancer being treated on study.

-Previous chemotherapy, radiotherapy, or surgical resection specifically for the lung cancer being treated.
+Previous chemotherapy, radiotherapy, or surgical resection specifically for the lung cancer being treated on study.

 Patients with central tumors requiring a sleeve lobectomy or pneumonectomy.

-"Ultra-central" lesions (defined as a lesion that directly contacts or overlaps the trachea, main bronchus, esophagus, or pulmonary vessels), or those for which a more extended fractionation would be required to safely treat with SBRT.
+"Ultra-central" lesions (defined as a lesion that directly contacts or overlaps the trachea, main bronchus, esophagus, or pulmonary vessels).

 Concurrent enrollment in a therapeutic trial for the index cancer.